ktomari/DeltaResidentsSurvey/README.md

 # Delta Residents Survey 2023

-Thank you for your interest in the source code *repository* for the 2023 Delta Residents Survey.
-For more information about the survey itself (including reports and documentation on methods), visit the (separate) [DRS GitHub Page](https://ktomari.github.io/DeltaResidentsSurvey/).
+Thank you for your interest in the *source code repository* for the 2023 Delta Residents Survey.
+For more information about the survey itself (including reports and documentation), visit the (separate) [DRS GitHub Page](https://ktomari.github.io/DeltaResidentsSurvey/).

 ## Quickstart

+For a more complete guide and documentation on this project, please visit the [DRS GitHub Page](https://ktomari.github.io/DeltaResidentsSurvey/).

-First, download a copy of the DRS 2023 data set onto your local machine and begin writing *your* script with the line `source('drs_functions.R')`.
+Begin by downloading a copy of the DRS 2023 data set onto your local machine and begin writing *your* script with the line `source('drs_functions.R')`.
 This command loads the script with functions relevant to the DRS data.
 (At a future date, these functions will be incorporated into an R package.)

 Next, determine the path of your local copy of the DRS data set.
 Importantly, the path we desire is the path to the **directory** containing the: